aaron6yi/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Sampling Units:
 Individual employees in entry- and lower-level positions.

+Observational Units:
+These are the individual employees in entry- and lower-level positions who provide feedback.

 Sampling Strategy:
 A stratified random sampling approach will be used, ensuring representation across different departments to capture diverse perspectives on turnover factors.